HasanNahiyanNobel/Learning-Python-OOP/Learning Log.md

 1. Added `__init__` method to class.
 1. Added a method to class.
 Got a basic understanding of how `self` works.
 1. Had a *gooder* understanding of how `self` is actually passed.

+## 2. Class Variables
+1. Added a class variable and used it in a function of class, only to know that things *doesn't* work like this.